xcarpentier/redux-actions-ts/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+## Hire an expert!

+Looking for a ReactNative freelance expert with more than 14 years of experience?
+Contact Xavier from his [website](https://xaviercarpentier.com)!